UPDATE: Valpo men's hoops coach Matt Lottich says move to Beacons right decision at right time

 The announcement of a new nickname came after the Lutheran school abandoned its Crusader mascot in February because of concerns of negative associations with religious oppression, violence and hate groups.

-A survey previously obtained by The Times showed more than 300 unique naming suggestions from a mascot committee put together by university president José Padilla.
+A survey previously obtained by The Times showed more than 300 unique naming suggestions from a mascot committee put together by Padilla.

 Valparaiso began moving away from the use of Crusaders in 2018, which athletic director Mark LaBarbera confirmed in a podcast episode of Union Street Hoops.